Can I bring or post it to New Zealand?

 It applies only to private consignments (goods or items for personal use).
 Remember, all risk items brought into New Zealand need to be declared on your Passenger Arrival Card or postal declaration documents for mail.

 Information in the tool is only a general guide.
-On arrival, your risk item will be inspected by a quarantine officer.
+On arrival, your risk item may be inspected by a quarantine officer.
+This may cause delays when travelling through an airport, especially during the summer and peak flight times.
 The officer makes the final decision about whether your item is allowed into New Zealand.
 If you're in any doubt, our advice is to leave risk items at home or not post them.

 Information in this tool is no guarantee your goods will be given clearance.
 That's because: